Drassil/git-wiki-theme/docs/Installation.md

 Open CMake , press `Browse Source...` button and select the folder that you cloned earlier then press `Browse Build...` and select a folder where the CMake will generate the build files.
 Press the `Configure` button.

 CMake will ask you to select what compiler to use.
 For example you'll want to select `Visual Studio 14 2015 Win64` to compile x64 binaries using Visual Studio 2015.
 Do not change the `Use default native compilers` option.
-Press `Finish` and wait until CMake is done checking for requires files.
+Press `Finish` and wait until CMake is done checking for requires files. (remember to change "optional platform for generator" to x64 for 64bit version)

 Change `CMAKE_INSTALL_PREFIX` to the location where you will run your server from.
 Press `Configure` once again and then press `Generate`.
 If no error occurred you can close CMake.